 Nev nudged him, picking up his stuff and moving in the direction of breakfast.
 Harry tipped his head in the direction of the other Gryffindors and mouthed Katie at him.

 Hermione’ll sort them out.
-If they need to practice, she’ll organise something.
+If they need to practise, she’ll organise something.
 He leant back in the chair and tugged the cushion into the small of his back.
 She can probably teach most of the spells if she has to.

 A dishevelled, bleary-eyed Katie plodded down the stairs from the girls’ dormitories.
 Harry waved a couple of times until she stumbled over, smoothing her hair back.